“Quitting the Paper”

 It is reprinted here with permission from Hemphill’s estate.
 His wife, Susan Percy, watched the election last night at Manuel’s Tavern, Paul’s favorite hangout even after he quit drinking.
 “It’s about the only classic old neighborhood bar around,” said Percy.
 “It’s a great place to watch the election returns, surrounded by writers, lawyers, journalists, cops, city workers, political junkies and other disreputables.
 They even let the occasional Republican in.”

-[Photo Credit: Postcards From Here; Jonathan Phillips; Elvishwisdom]
+[Photo Credit: portrait of the author by Louis Favorite for the Atlanta Journal Constitution; Postcards From Here; Jonathan Phillips; Elvishwisdom]